Kiriagoray/Trading-Journal/GITHUB_SETUP.md

 ### Creating a Personal Access Token:
 1. Go to: https://github.com/settings/tokens
 2. Click "Generate new token" → "Generate new token (classic)"
-3. Give it a name like "Trading Journal Project"
+3. Give it a name like "JournalX Project"
 4. Select scopes: Check `repo` (full control of private repositories)
 5. Click "Generate token"
 6. **Copy the token immediately** (you won't see it again)